Is South Carolina a No-Fault or At-Fault State? What Does this Mean for Drivers in Accidents?

 Car accidents are an unfortunately common occurrence in South Carolina, and can happen to even the safest and most experienced of drivers.
 While traffic, road, and weather conditions often contribute to car crashes and collisions, the majority result from reckless driving behaviors such as speeding, driving under the influence, and using cellphones and texting behind the wheel.
-While some states do not consider fault as an issue when determining which insurance company is responsible for paying the damages that result from car accidents and injuries, the Palmetto State is a fault based state, meaning the at fault driver themselves can be held legally liable for any costs you incur.
+Unlike so-called “no-fault” states, South Carolina uses a fault-based system for dealing with car accidents, meaning the at-fault driver themselves can be held legally liable for any costs you incur.
 In a no-fault state, each damaged party exhausts his or her own personal insurance first, no matter who caused the accident.

 South Carolina Insurance Laws